Navient Cancels $1.7 Billion in Student Loan Debt

 The Multi-State Settlement

-Borrowers whose debts are soon to be cancelled will receive a notice and a refund from Navient if they’ve made any payments on the cancelled loans.
-Look for that after June 30th, 2022.
+Borrowers whose debts were canceled received a notice and a refund from Navient if they’ve made any payments on the canceled loans.

-As an additional punitive measure, Navient must explain to its borrowers the benefits of income driven repayment plans.
-It must also offer to estimate income-driven repayment amounts before placing borrowers into forbearance.
+As an additional measure, Navient was required to explain to its borrowers the benefits of income-driven repayment plans and offer to estimate income-driven repayment amounts before placing borrowers into forbearance.

-Additional conduct reforms for Navient include hiring specialists who are skilled at dealing with student borrowers.
-Moreover, Navient shall counsel any borrowers who are public service workers to inform them of the Public Service Loan Forgiveness (PSLF) program.
+Additional conduct reforms for Navient included hiring specialists skilled at dealing with student borrowers and Navient was required to counsel any borrowers who are public service workers to inform them of the Public Service Loan Forgiveness (PSLF) program.

 RELATED: Military Service Could Eliminate Student Loan Debt With PSLF

-• Must live in certain states covered by the settlement.
-That’s most states, but not all of them.
+- Must live in certain states covered by the settlement.

 RELATED: